Fatimah, Amala Student

 How it works

-We work together with local partner organisations who deliver the programme where they are.
-To ensure flexibility for the students we work with, our courses use via a blended learning model (60% in person, 40% online), where students meet together with their class and a trained facilitator several times a week, and access learning materials via an online platform in their own time.
+We work together with local partner organisations who deliver our programmes where they are.
+To ensure flexibility for our students, our courses use a blended learning model (60% in person, 40% online), where students meet together with their class and a trained facilitator several times a week, and access learning materials via an online platform in their own time.

 In response to Covid-19, Amala has adapted its curricula to be run online - enabling learners to continue their learning, despite the current circumstances.